Mario-data/Mario-data/README.md

 #### Data Science | Psychometrics | Data Analytics & Machine Learning 🖥️📈🧠

-I'm a psychologist specialized in Data Science, psychometrics, statistical modeling and machine learning.
-I manage every type of data, but prefer focusing on human behavior and psychological data.
+I am a psychologist specialized in Data Science, with a focus on psychometrics, statistical modeling, and machine learning.
+I work with different types of data, with a particular interest in human behavior and psychological data.

-I have done dataworks with differente focus: from cleaning or exploring data, until designing, predicting and parametrizing models.
-Also, I made a few works with databases (mainly SQL) and net analysis (Gephi)
+I have worked on data projects with different focuses, ranging from data cleaning and exploratory analysis to model development, prediction, and parameter estimation.
+I've also worked with databases, mainly using SQL, as well as network analysis using Gephi.

 #### Tools
 - Python